 • It is immune to Energy Removal to an extent.
 It will still slow you down, but at least you retrieve your Energy cards.

 • It can retrieve ANY Energy card from your discard pile.
 If you attach Rainbow Energy, you can move it with Venusaur's Energy Trans.

-Mewtwo is strong during the entire game.
+Mewtwo is strong during the entire game, as long as there aren't too many Normal stallers like Lickitung and Chansey against it.
 It gets the OHKO on Hitmonchan and itself, and a 2HKO on most Big Basics.
 Wigglytuff resists to Psyburn, only taking 10 damage from it.
 Hopefully, the two Energies needed to retreat can be retrieved with Energy Absorb as well.

 Being only weak to itself was crucial, as it ensured no Big Basic except another Promotwo could OHKO it.